Chicago Readers & Runners Race the Chicago Distance Series in the Entries for Equity Program

 The most important racing series in the Windy City is the Bank of America Chicago Distance Series, three races of varying—and building—distances throughout the year, starting with the Bank of America Shamrock Shuffle 8K in March, the Bank of America Chicago 13.1 in June, and the culminating event, the Bank of America Chicago Marathon in October.

-This year, Read & Run Chicago was one of the chosen Chicago running communities to take part in the Bank of America Chicago Distance Entries for Equity program.
+This year, Read & Run Chicago was chosen again to take part in the Bank of America Chicago Distance Entries for Equity program.
 As part of this program, organizations that support the the running, sport and movement community and have values around diversity, equity and inclusion were allotted complimentary entries to each of the three Chicago races in this series.
-Read & Run Chicago is honored and thrilled to be recognized as an organization creating a positive community impact and be able to support readers & runners as they tackle these races in 2025.
+Read & Run Chicago is honored and thrilled to be recognized as an organization creating a positive community impact and be able to support readers & runners as they tackle these races in 2026.

 In order to support the readers & runner racing this series, we’ll use this blog post for updates on our racing readers & runners and how our broader community can support them.